In this article

 How did Kate Spade quickly become a recognizable fashion brand?
 In part, through developing a consistent voice and brand persona:

 1. Developed an authentic brand persona

-What makes Kate Spade stand out from other brands is the effort that it puts in developing an authentic persona.
-The Kate Spade girl leads a life filled with travel, arts and books.
-She’s independent, witty, playful and strong, so everything the brand puts out is consistent with this personality.
+What makes Kate Spade stand out from other brands is the effort that it puts into developing an authentic persona.
+The Kate Spade girl leads a life filled with travel, arts, and books.
+She's independent, witty, playful, and strong, so everything the brand puts out is consistent with this personality.